railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    *Revisions of a Bill of Materials*

 In the third tab, :guilabel:`Properties`, you can put a free text reference to a plan, a sequence number that is used to determine the priorities between bills of materials, dates between which a bill of materials is valid, and values for rounding and product efficiency.

 :guilabel:`Rounding` is used to set the smallest :guilabel:`Unit of Measure` for expressing the quantities of the selected product.
-So if you set the rounding to 1.00 you'll not be able to manufacture half a piece.
+So if you set the rounding to 1.00 you will not be able to manufacture half a piece.
 The :guilabel:`Efficiency` of the product lets you indicate the percentage you lose during manufacture.
 This loss can be set for the finished product or for each raw materials line.
-The impact of this efficiency figure is to reserve more raw materials for manufacture than you'd otherwise use just from the Bill of Materials calculations.
+The impact of this efficiency figure is to reserve more raw materials for manufacture than you would otherwise use just from the Bill of Materials calculations.

 The final part of the third tab lets you set some properties for the product's manufacturing